blacktear23/llama-go/README.md

     	seed (default -1)
   -t int
-    	Number of threads to use during computation (default 4)
+    	Number of threads to use during computation (default 4) -w int
+    	Number workers (default 2)

 ./llama-go -m ./models/13B/ggml-model-q4_0.bin
 ```

+As llama.cpp do not support process miltiple requests in one process so we provide a multi-process mode to support parallel request process. `-w` will set the number worker process to be started.
+And the `-M` and `-S` parameter is handled by multi-process system, so user should not take care about it.

 ## HTTP API
 #### /api/completion